gradle/gradle/design-docs/jdk9-support.md

 - Consuming source is not recompiled when package private class is added to API.
 - Consuming source is not recompiled when comment is changed in API source file.
 - Consuming source is recompiled when signature of public API method is changed.
-- Trying to use the API jar at runtime throws `UnsupportedOperationException`
-- Public constants have the same value in stubs and implementation.

 ## Story: Java library API references the APIs of other libraries